SciML/Catalyst.jl/docs/src/catalyst_functionality/dsl_description.md

   k, Y --> X
 end
 ```
-Generally, using forward reactions is clearer than backwards ones, with the letter generally not being used.
+Generally, using forward reactions is clearer than backwards ones, with the later generally not being used.

 ### [Bundling similar reactions on a single line](@id dsl_description_reaction_bundling_similar)
-There exist several other situations where models contain similar reactions (e.g. systems where all system components degrade at the same rate).
+There exist additional situations where models contain similar reactions (e.g. systems where all system components degrade at identical rates).
 Reactions which share either rates, substrates, or products can be bundled into a single line.
 Here, the parts which are different for the reactions are written using `(,)` (containing one separate expression for each reaction).
-E.g., let us consider the following model, where species `X` and `Y` both degrade at the rate `d`:
+E.g., let us consider the following model where species `X` and `Y` both degrade at the rate `d`:
 ```@example dsl_1
 rn8 = @reaction_network begin
   d, X --> 0
   d, Y --> 0
 end
 ```
-These share both the rates and product, however, the substrates are different.
+These share both the rates (`d`) and product (`0`), however, the substrates are different (`X` and `Y`).
 Hence, the reactions can be bundled into a single line using the common rate and product expression while providing separate substrate expressions:
 ```@example dsl_1
 rn8 = @reaction_network begin
   d, (X,Y) --> 0
 end
 ```
-This declaration of the model is identical to the one previously.
+This declaration of the model is identical to the previous one.
 Reactions can share any subset of the rate, substrate, and product expression (the cases where they share all, or none, however, do not make sense to use).
 I.e. if the two reactions also have different degradation rates:
 ```@example dsl_1
 rn9 = @reaction_network begin
   dX, X --> 0